DanielMachado-443/Unbreakable_Console_Products_CSV_Exporter/README.md

 ## How to start

-- In order to start the game, you must have Visual Studio installed with Windows Forms package
+- In order to start seeing the code, you'll need to have installed the Visual Studio with C# packages.

 ## About the code